-cpumap Displays a hexadecimal bitmap of the CPUs in this node; e.g. >cat /sys/devices/system/node/node3/cpumap 08 numastat Displays hit/miss statistics for the node.
-See the next section for explanations of the fields that are displayed. meminfo Displays various memory statistics for the node, including totals for free, used, high, low and all memory. cpu# These are the CPU device files associated with the node; e.g. \$ ls -1 /sys/devices/system/node/node3/cpu3 lrwxrwxrwx 1 root root 0 jan 21 03:01 cpu3 ->///devices/system/cpu/cpu3 numastat is a script that combines the information from all the nodes' /sys/ devices/system/node/node#/numastat files:
+cpumap Displays a hexadecimal bitmap of the CPUs in this node; e.g. &gt;cat /sys/devices/system/node/node3/cpumap 08 numastat Displays hit/miss statistics for the node.
+See the next section for explanations of the fields that are displayed. meminfo Displays various memory statistics for the node, including totals for free, used, high, low and all memory. distance Displays the distance of each node's memory from the local node.
+A value of "10" indicates that the memory is local, and a value of "20" indicates that the memory is one hyperchannel connection away, for example. cpu# These are the CPU device files associated with the node; e.g. \$ ls -1 /sys/devices/system/node/node3/cpu3 lrwxrwxrwx 1 root root 0 jan 21 03:01 cpu3 numapgs (1) displays the location by NUMA node ID of each page currently mapped into a specified process or thread.
+Only locations that have mappings to physical memory pages are output, unless the -a option is specified.

+->../.../devices/system/cpu/cpu3